We’ve got an amazing list of places to visit in Utah, but if you’re specifically looking for things to do in the summer…

 Here is a list of the national parks located in Utah:

-Here is a list of our favorite state parks with stunning landscape to photograph and things to do:
+Here is a list of Utah State Parks with stunning landscape to photograph and things to do:

 - Antelope Island State Park